chipmuenk/pyfda/README.md

   <tr>
 </table>

-## Binaries
+## Binaries / Bundles

 Currently, binaries are provided for 64 bit Win 7 ...
 10 and for 64 bit Ubuntu (created with 2020.04).
 The binaries may work with other systems, too (untested).
 The binaries don't modify the system (except for two ASCII configuration files and a log file), they self-extract to a temporary directory that is automatically deleted when pyfda is terminated (except when it crashes).
 No additionaly software / libraries need to be installed.

-The binaries have been created using [pyInstaller](https://www.pyinstaller.org/).
+The binaries have been created using [pyInstaller](https://www.pyinstaller.org/), bundling all needed modules.
 A `pyfdax.spec` is provided, making it easy to create and distribute binaries for your system by running ``pyinstaller pyfdax.spec``.
+If you can provide an executable for Mac OS, I'll be happy to share it here.

+pyFDA source code ist distributed under a permissive MIT license, binaries / bundles come with a GPLv3 license due to bundled components with stricter licenses.

 ## Prerequisites